MarkusBiggus/SonnenBackup/README.md

 * Temperature and batterie health.

 ## Why use this package
-This Home Assistant component helps manage Sonnen batterie backup reserve, particularly whilst batterie is 'OffGrid'.
+This Home Assistant component helps manage sonnenBatterie backup reserve, particularly whilst batterie is 'OffGrid'.

 The official Sonnen mobile app normally used to monitor the batterie relies on the cloud service the batterie reports to.
 When grid power is off, it is likely Internet may also be out either due to the same event or eventually power is out long enough to deplete ISP equipment emergency power.

-Without Internet access, Home Assistant server requires only the local home network to continue functioning using the Sonnen batterie backup reserve charge.
+Without Internet access, Home Assistant server requires only the local home network to continue functioning using the sonnenBatterie backup reserve charge.

-It is recommended to have an independent (small) UPS running off Sonnen batterie power for the LAN & Home Assistant server.
-There is a momentary power drop when Sonnen batterie switches to MicroGrid mode when grid power drops.
+It is recommended to have an independent (small) UPS running off sonnenBatterie power for the LAN & Home Assistant server.
+There is a momentary power drop when sonnenBatterie switches to MicroGrid mode when grid power drops.
 A small UPS will prevent Home Assistant server from rebooting at the very moment it needs to alert you to batterie *system_status* changed to "OffGrid".

 The excellent Weltmeyer/ha_sonnenbatterie package uses API v1 with user/password authentication.
 If you can't use a user account with API v1, this API v2 package can also be used to configure HASS Energy dashboard.

 ## HACS

-Install SonnenBackup integration.
+Install sonnenbackup custom integration.

-Uses sonnen_api_v2 driver package which requires a readonly API Token created in the Sonnen Batterie management portal.
+Uses sonnen_api_v2 driver package which requires a readonly API Token created in the sonnenBatterie management portal.

 Configuration will require the IP address of the battery device and the readonly API token.  \
 If the Batterie portal uses a non-standard port, other than 80, that can be configured too.  \